You are currently on Hearing Direct UK

 Although you can expect to experience a certain level of hearing loss as you age, you can attempt to successfully delay the process by avoiding several unhealthy habits:

-There are several steps that can help you determine whether you are suffering from hearing loss.
+There are several steps that can help you determine whether you are suffering from any type of hearing loss not just a high frequency hearing loss.

 First, it is advisable to watch out for any of the above-mentioned symptoms, especially if they occur regularly.
 If in doubt, you can first check your hearing with the help of our free online hearing test.